-- 13. (1) The owner and skipper of a vessel must at all times ensure that the vessel is operated in a responsible and careful manner by or under the constant guidance of a person who is physically able and of sound mental health and who, in the case of - (a) a commercial small vessel: and - (b) a pleasure vessel, being either a sailing vessel of 6 metres or more in overall length or a power-driven vessel, holds a valid certificate of competence issued by a certifying authority.
-This provision takes effect in respect of pleasure vessels 12 months after the commencement of these regulations.
+- 14. (1) The owner and skipper of a vessel must ensure at all times that the vessel is operated in a responsible and careful manner by or under the constant guidance of a person who is physically able and of sound mental health and who, in the case of- - (a) a commercial small vessel; and - (b) a pleasure vessel, being either a sailing vessel of 6 metres or more in overall length or a power-driven vessel, holds a valid certificate of competence, endorsed as appropriate, issued by a certifying authority.
+This provision does not require the holding of a certificate of competence in respect of a pleasure vessel for the period expiring 12 months after the commencement of these regulations.

-- ('2) (a) Subject to paragraph (b), a person is entitled to a certificate of competence, or a particular endorsement thereto, if he or she has achieved the relative standard of competence determined by the Authority. - (b) The standards of competence in respect of the vessels described in subregulation (I)(b) are to be determined after consultation with the governing bodies representing the pleasure vessel sectors concerned. - (3) A certifying authority may suspend or cancel a certificate of competence if- - (a) the holder has been convicted of an offence in terms of the Act or an offence in respect of dishonest conduct; or - (b) it believes on reasonable grounds that the holder has conducted himself or herself in a negligent or incompetent manner while serving in the capacity specified in the certificate; or - (c) it believes on reasonable grounds that the certificate was obtained fraudulently or on wrong information. - (4) A person whose certificate of competence has been suspended or cancelled must upon demand surrender the certificate to the certifying authority. - (5) (a) A person whose certificate of competence has been suspended or cancelled may appeal in writing to the Minister against the suspension or cancellation, as the case may be, not later than three months after the date of the decision to suspend or cancel the certificate. - (b) Upon receiving an appeal, the Minister must designate one or more officials in the Department of Transport to hear any representations made by the appellant and the certifying authority and to report to the Minister, who must then determine the appeal, - (c) Indeterm ining an appeal, the Minister may confirm, vary or set aside the suspension or cancellation of an appellant's certificate, and the certifying authority must give effect to the Minister's determination.
+- (2) (a) Subject to paragraph (b), a person is entitled to a certificate of competence, or a particular endorsement thereto, if he or she has achieved the relative standard of competence as determined by the Authority. - (b) The standards of competence in respect of the vessels described in subregulation (1)(b) are to be determined after consultation with the governing bodies representing the pleasure vessel sectors concerned. - (3) A certifying authority may suspend or cancel a certificate of competence if- - (a) the holder has been convicted of an offence in terms of the Act or an offence in respect of dishonest conduct; or - (b) it believes on reasonable grounds that the holder has conducted himself or herself in a negligent or incompetent manner while serving in the capacity specified in the certificate; or - (c) it believes on reasonable grounds that the certificate was obtained fraudulently or on wrong information.

-(6) The holder of a certificate of competence must keep the original certificate, or a certified copy thereof, available for inspection at all reasonable times.
+- (4) A person whose certificate of competence has been suspended or cancelled must upon demand surrender the certificate to the certifying authority. - (5) (a) A person whose certificate of competence has been suspended or cancelled may appeal in writing to the Minister against the suspension or cancellation, as the case may be, not later than three months after the date of the decision to suspend or cancel the certificate. - (b) Upon receiving an appeal, the Minister must designate one or more officials in the Department of Transport to hear any representations made by the appellant and the certifying authority and to report to the Minister, who must then determine the appeal. - (c) In determining an appeal, the Minister may confirm, vary or set aside the suspension or cancellation of an appellant's certificate, and the certifying authority must give effect to the Minister's determination. - (6) The holder of a certificate of competence must keep the original certificate, or a certified copy thereof, available for inspection at all reasonable times.